-The Honors Undergraduate Thesis program requires that at least one additional faculty member serve on the thesis committee.\ The additional faculty member can be selected from within or outside of the department.
-The committee member must hold a terminal degree and/or be a subject matter expert in the field of the student's thesis.
+The Honors Undergraduate Thesis program requires that at least one additional UCF faculty member serve on the thesis committee.
+The additional faculty member can be selected from within or outside of the department.
+The committee member must be a subject matter expert in the field of the student's thesis.

-\Students in Biomedical Sciences are required to have at least two committee members in addition to the thesis chair.
+Students in Biomedical Sciences are required to have at least two committee members in addition to the thesis chair.
 One of the faculty members must be from a unit outside of your chair's home department.
+No two committee members may be married to each other.